jendrikseipp/vulture/README.rst

 ::

+  $ vulture myscript.py  # or
-  $ vulture myscript.py
+  $ python3 -m vulture myscript.py
   $ vulture myscript.py mypackage1/ mypackage2/
-  $ vulture myscript.py whitelists/stdlib.py
   $ vulture myscript.py mywhitelist.py

 The provided arguments may be Python files or directories.
 For each